qiskit-community/qiskit-nature/docs/howtos/adapt_vqe.rst

 Find ground state energy using AdaptVQE
 =======================================

-As of Qiskit Nature v0.5, the :class:`~qiskit.algorithms.minimum_eigensolvers.AdaptVQE` algorithm has been migrated to Qiskit Terra (released in v0.22).

-This tutorial outlines how the algorithm can be used.
+This guide outlines how the :class:`~qiskit_algorithms.AdaptVQE` algorithm can be used to find the ground state solutions of natural science problems.

 1. We obtain an :class:`~qiskit_nature.second_q.problems.ElectronicStructureProblem`
    which we want to solve: